 To provide customized proposals for each customer, AI could be used for a more accurate customer credit scoring based not only on the user's bank's profile and credit history, but also social profiles and offline activity.
 This would allow the bank to generate a personalized proposal even before the user has requested it.
 All that the customer has to do is choose the proposal that best fits his/her needs and tap a single button.

-Avoiding AI Disaster With Human-Centred Culture and Strategy
+5. AI Requires Human-Centеred Culture and Strategy

 The possibilities of AI are grand, but, in the end, its potential boils down to one central aspect─the shift of the company’s culture and mindset.